svenjens/tv-show-dashboard/README.md

 ## 🤝 Contributing

-This project follows standard Git workflow:
+Contributions are welcome!
+Please read our [Contributing Guidelines](./.github/CONTRIBUTING.md) for details on:

+- Development workflow
+- Pull request process
+- Branch protection rules
+- Code style guidelines
+- Testing requirements
+- Commit message conventions

+Quick start for contributors:

+1. Fork the repository
-1. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-2. Make your changes
+3. Make your changes with clear, focused commits
-3. Write/update tests
+4. Follow conventional commit messages
-4. Ensure all tests pass
+5. Ensure all tests pass and build works
-5. Create a pull request
+6. Push to your fork and submit a pull request